asuengineering/pitchfork-engnews/README.md

 ## Release Notes

-### Version 0.1
+### Version 1.0

-- First stable release of the child theme.
+- NEW: Official launched of product to support new ASU Engineering news site.
+See [ASU Engineering News](https://news.engineering.asu.edu) for working examples of the included features.